 Through 15 (and counting) stories, our Wetland Champions series goes around the country, from the coast to the mountains, from big rivers to small streams and from individual heroes to active communities.
 And the people telling these stories constitute a network of fantastic local contributors who dished out high quality stories in the midst of a pandemic.
 With restrictions on travel, our contributors worked doubly hard to do their due diligence and ground-truthing of each story – from video calls to villages to weeks of research to identify a champion, from discussions with scientists and forest officials to scouting out supporters as well as detractors of the conservation efforts for a balanced view, the work behind the scenes went into weeks and sometimes months for every story.

 For the first time, we also experimented with illustrations to tell these special stories – and what a visual treat it has been.
-The illustrators, many of them not associated with environment or news, had a unique task at hand – to tell the story of a person and a wetland, their inspiration and the challenges, make the image look beautiful and different but also realistically and scientifically accurate.
+The illustrators, many of them not associated with environment or news, had a unique task at hand – to tell the story of people, their inspiration and the challenges in protecting the wetland.
+They had to make the image look beautiful and different but also scientifically accurate.
 Just a glimpse of the illustrations will tell you how successfully these young illustrators fulfilled the brief.

 Through this effort, there were many things we learnt which may not be apparent in every story and need a special mention.
 For one, all that glitters is not gold.
 Efforts that make for positive and inspiring stories come with their own set of challenges and if you scratch below the surface, there may be more questions than answers.
 The goal of the Wetland Champions stories was not to needlessly glorify positivity but in fact genuinely celebrate those who went beyond challenges and achieved success.
 The success, however, is not always quantifiable and can differ based on a variety of external factors, like the pandemic itself that slowed down several conservation efforts.
 A second learning from the series was that behind every successful individual, there is a community of supporters, mentors and well-wishers.
 In almost all our stories, while there is one stand out individual, he or she shines because of collective efforts in the background.